 Because of this, here at Hand Made Places we want to show our ongoing support for the Anti-Bullying Alliance‘s mission.
 It’s time to make schools safer, bully-free environments for children, at every stage of their education.

 Respect is paramount to creating a safe, supportive environment.
-There are so many crucial aspect of respect which add up to good practice in life far beyond school.
-So how do we show and develop respect?
+There are so many crucial aspects of respect which add up to good practice in life far beyond school.
+So how can children show and develop respect?

 In fact, the very act of “choosing” respect is significant.
 It reminds us that we have an ongoing responsibility for our interactions with others.
 We must encourage children to make the decision to act with kindness.